ansonlouis/chromex-omnibox/README.md

     }
 }
 ```
 The `suggestions` property should be a function that returns an array of `suggestion` objects that will fill Chrome's Omnibox autocomplete list.
-The function has the same arguments as the `callback` property function.
+The function has the same arguments as the `onInput` property function.
 The format of the returned suggestion objects is what is documented on the Chrome Extension documentation page: https://developer.chrome.com/extensions/omnibox#type-SuggestResult

 Keep in mind, the `content` property of the `suggestion` object will be autopopulated into the Omnibox if the user arrows down into it, so make sure that the value of `content` matches what you would want to be submitted.